 The accompanying consolidated financial statements and related notes of the Company have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP.
 In the opinion of the Company, all normal and recurring adjustments considered necessary for a fair presentation of its financial position, results of operations and cash flows have been included.
-Investment securities transactions are recorded on the trade date.
-Certain prior period amounts have been reclassified to conform to the current period's presentation.
+Investment transactions are recorded on the trade date.